 We know that GABA is the primary pathway for anxiety and serotonin is primary for depression (in terms of standard medical practice).

+The real future of mental health is the immune system (que psilocybin).
 So...how do SSRI's (which drive serotonin levels) help with anxiety?

 If you research "Gaba and anxiety" at NIH, you get lots of studies.

 It's really thin.

 Let's look at some of the better-delineated pathways.

 - Serotonin required for neural plasticity (ding ding ding)

 - Serotonin as a modulator of Glutamate and GABA

 Remember that fear and anxious emotional reactions primarily reside in the Amygdala.

 There's a review of this avenue but as the author states, the role of serotonin remains poorly understood: